openebs-archive/openebs-docs/docs/installation.md

 <br>

-For a testing your OpenEBS installation, you can use the below default storage classes
+For testing your OpenEBS installation, you can use the below default storage classes

 - `openebs-jiva-default` for provisioning Jiva Volume (this uses `default` pool which means the data replicas are created in the /var/openebs/ directory of the Jiva replica pod)